Topics Covered in this Blog:

 How To Reduce Your Risks For Diabetes and Varicose Veins

-Many of the best practices for managing diabetes can also help keep leg veins healthy and keep blood flowing back to the heart.
+Many of the best practices for managing diabetes can also benefit the health of your veins.

 - Eat a balanced diet